- When: 2nd & 4th Wednesday of the month (except in August – 1st & 4th Wednesday)

 Where the East and the West Converge

 Welcome to the Stoa Buddhist Philosophy Group.
-We meet twice a month to discuss the synthesizing of Stoic and Buddhist teachings and practices into 21st century life.
+We meet twice a month to discuss and practice the synthesizing of Stoic and Buddhist teachings and practices into 21st century life.
 We offer a non-academic book discussion format where those interested in both Stoicism and Buddhism can come together and learn from the text being read and from each other through the guidance of Senpai, a Stoic practitioner who is also an experienced Buddhist teacher.
+Our meetings include a short meditation practice in the beginning of each session.

 Our book readings and discussions are not the kind of analytic undertaking taught in universities which is focused on obscure abstract philosophical issues and arguments, but rather, we look at philosophy, like the ancient Greeks and Romans, as the pursuit and a “love of wisdom”.
 For us, it is an endeavor to learn about the art of living and to strive toward the unfolding of our human potential for inner happiness, flourishing, and enlightenment.